cmbrauch/programming-selector/README.md

 _Only the selection of Spring, Summer, Fall, and Winter will return the user with an input suggestion on which programming language they should pursue._**CORRECTED

-_Issues when toggling the second question for the user also showing the third question, in spite of an attempt at a separate div ID.
+_Issues when toggling the second question for the user also showing the third question, in spite of an attempt at a separate div ID.**CORRECTED

+_Issues when generating a calculated output on a recommended programming language to study.
+It appears to be an issue with my if-else if, as its stopping automatically at the first else if.

 ## Support and contact details